unframed/JSONModel.php/README.md

 );
 ~~~

-Now let's write the simplest function returning a new `JSONModel` object to control the legacy table `tasks` defined above.
+Now let's write the simplest function returning a new `JSONModel` object to control this legacy table `tasks`.

 ### Construct